imperialCHEPI/healthgps/index.md

 |:--:|
 |*Health GPS Concept Diagram*|

-### Dynamics
+### Module Dynamics

-The framework defines multi-dimensional interactions on demographic, risk factors and diseases as shown below.
-The model dynamics capture the effects of the various interacting modules overtime to stablish the population *baseline* projection and quantify the impact of *interventions* on risk factors, *the different between the two scenarios*.
+The framework defines multi-dimensional interactions on *demographics*, *risk factors*, *diseases* and *intervention* modules as shown below.
+The model dynamics capture the effects of the various interacting modules overtime to stablish the population *baseline* projection and quantify the impact of *interventions* on risk factors, *the different between the two scenarios*, with the burden of diseases (BoD) *analysis module*.

 |![Health GPS Dynamics](/assets/image/model_dynamics_diagram.png)|
 |:--:|
 |*Health GPS Dynamics Diagram*|

-A brief overview of each module is provided next, the framework has been designed for composition, and allows experimenting with different module implementations at run-time.
+A brief overview of each module is provided next, the framework has been designed to allow module composition, modellers can experiment with different module implementations at run-time.

 ## Demographics